Home page Site search Site index

 The course will lean heavily on the foundational work of Donald McGavran, the man many call "the father of the modern Church Growth movement."

 Need to know how to cite internet resources in your research papers?
 Here's a site with instructions and examples.

 "Reaping isn't all there is to evangelism.
 In fact, reaping isn't even the hard labor.
 Any farmer knows that.
 It takes one day to harvest what you've cultivated and nurtured for months.
 Furthermore, the disciples were going to reap a harvest they hadn't sown.
 I planted, Paul said, Apollos watered, and God gave the increase.
 Paul handed off some souls to Apollos.
 God gave the increase.
 The soil must be cultivated, the seed planted and nurtured, and then comes the harvest."

-&mda sh; Joseph Aldrich in Gentle Persuasion, published by Multnomah Press in 1998.
+— Joseph Aldrich in Gentle Persuasion, published by Multnomah Press

 |Most courses at SNU

 I expect students to produce written work that is focused, well developed, organized and relatively free of grammatical, punctuation, and spelling errors.